-It’s not just your imagination, or that you’ve become ‘soft’ – cannabis has a higher potency now than it did just five years ago.
-Why is this trend emerging now?
+It’s not just your imagination, or that you’ve become ‘soft’ – there’s more high potency cannabis now than it did just five years ago.

 Although the black market claims this potency thing has been the case it for years, science has finally validated their boasts.
 The potency of cannabis has been on the rise for decades — and the trend is getting steeper.

 According to research from the United Kingdom’s University of Bath, the potency and price of cannabis in Europe has increased more than twofold since 2006.
 The study tracked cannabis sale prices and THC content across 28 European nations for the decade 2006-2016.

 The scholars found that resin potency in 2006 averaged 8.14 percent THC content and ended at 17.22 percent THC by 2016, while the price grew from an average 8.231 Euros per gram to 12.27.
 The total value of the product, defined by the amount of THC per Euro (after adjusting for inflation) resulted in a slightly better value for consumers in 2016 than 2006.

 For the non-resin connoisseurs, it’s worth noting that herbal cannabis followed a similar trend.
 Over the decade studied, the average percentage of THC rose from 5 to 10.22 percent and the average price increased from 7.36 Euros per gram to 12.22.
 Unlike like with resin, the total value of herbal cannabis showed virtually no change from the start of the decade to its end.

 Interestingly, the vast majority of the changes came with the last five years.
 From 2006 to 2011, the relative potency and price of cannabis remained stable, edging up only a tiny bit.
 The sharp rise in upward momentum started in the last half-decade.